 Very dark leaves and very hard to remove - I needed to chip away at it just to remove a bit.
 The oil didn't seem to help keep color at all.

-I was actually surprised to learn that this was another of my least favorite methods since it seemed to be so popular.
+I was actually surprised to find that this was another least favorite method, since it seemed to be so popular.

 6. Chopped in Liquid Cubes

-I've read about this method many times and have done a version of it by processing leaves in a food processor, almost like pesto, before adding them to ice cube trays (one time in olive oil).
+I've read about preserving chopped leaves in liquid cubes many times (also for herbs in general) and have done a version of it by processing leaves in a food processor, almost like pesto, before adding them to ice cube trays (one time in olive oil).

 - Wash, dry & slice basil leaves.